Women in Russia: Contemporary situation

 Article 19 of the 1993 Constitution of Russia guarantees equal rights to women and men.
 Under the Labour law, women have the right to paid maternity leave, paid parental leave, and unpaid parental leave, that can be extended until the child is 3.

 Women now have for generations worked outside the home; dual income families are the most common: the employment rate of women and men is 66.1% and 76.2% respectively (age 15–64, as of 2018).
 Nevertheless, women often face discrimination in the labour market; and the law itself lists 100 occupations that are forbidden to women, as they are considered too dangerous to their health, especially reproductive health (until 2019 the figure was 456).
 Despite this, many Russian women have achieved success in business.

 The total fertility rate of Russia is 1.61 as of 2015, which, although below replacement rate of 2.1, is still higher than in the 1990s.

+During the Russo-Ukrainian war, Russian women served in a frontline assault units.